 And this was no picnic party!
 They stick a tube with a camera into your mouth and you have to swallow it.

-So they told me that there was nothing wrong with my stomach or my oesophagus, except that it is wide open (as opposed to retracted, which is actually what prevents the gastric acid reflux to go back to the throat, in a normal condition).
+So they told me that there was nothing wrong with my stomach or my esophagus, except that it is wide open (as opposed to retracted, which is actually what prevents the gastric acid reflux to go back to the throat, in a normal condition).

 They gave me a prescription, Pandomed 40mg, but told me to wait for the results of the CT scan, and decide with the ENT (ear nose & throat) doctor, whether I should take the Pandomed or not.